Fulton & Roark Solid Cologne Review

 What’s it made of, you’re wondering?
 Their ingredient list is minimal which we appreciate—only seven ingredients: Mineral Oil USP, Ceresin Wax, Coconut Oil, Fragrance, Perfumers Alcohol, Cetyl Alcohol, Petrolatum USP.

 One fear with balmy products like this one is how they’ll hold up in the heat.
 So far, so good during our testing.
-The metal tin seems to do a good enough job of protecting the actual cologne—on a hot day it’s a little easier to swipe your finger across it, but the product isn’t melting or sweating profusely which is nice.
+The metal tin seems to do a good enough job of protecting the actual cologne—on a hot day it’s a little easier to swipe your finger across it, but the cologne isn’t melting or sweating profusely which is nice.
 Of course, your mileage may vary depending on the climate you’re in.

 At the time of this review, there are eight different smells to choose from that come in the standard tin, plus two that you can get exclusively as refills—Shackleford and Captiva.
 In particular, the Palmetto scent is popular among our team.
 We’re digging the notes of citrus coupled with spice from Brazilian pepper and hints of magnolia.
 Of course, everyone’s nose is different—if you want a scent that mimics a fresh-cut lawn mixed with a little bit of edge, Hatteras may be your go-to.
 For a more woody, earthy scent, Perpetua is a good one to check out—just to name a couple.